meatbroc/GeoFS-Addon-Menu/README.md

-# GeoFS Addon Menu and Manager Documentation
+# GeoFS Addon Menu Documentation

 An all-in-one repository for the GeoFS addon menu, GeoFS addon manager and related scripts.
 > The `addonMenu.js` script is injected into the page and provides an API for creating a settings menu for addons.